cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 {{< /gsHighlight >}}

 ### Operation Inputs
-You can import `ctx_parameters` from `cloudify.state` to access operation inputs in a python script.
+You can import `ctx_parameters` from `cloudify.state`, to access operation inputs in a Python script.

-Assuming a `port` operation input was passed, you can access it like this:
+Assuming a `port` operation input was passed, you can access it as follows:

 {{< gsHighlight  python  >}}
 from cloudify import ctx